Diplomatic law: Diplomatic bag

 The receiving state is required to permit and protect free communication on behalf of the mission for all official purposes.
 Such official communication is inviolable and may include the use of diplomatic couriers and messages in code and in cipher, although the consent of the receiving state is required for a wireless transmitter.

 Diplomatic relations

 There is no right under international law to diplomatic relations, and they exist by virtue of mutual consent.
 The sending state must ensure that the consent of the receiving state has been given for its proposed head of mission.
 Similarly, the receiving state may at any time declare any member of the diplomatic mission persona non grata and thus obtain the removal of that person.

 Diplomatic asylum

-A right of diplomatic asylum is not established in international law.
+A right of diplomatic asylum is not universally established in international law.
 The International Court of Justice has emphasised that in the absence of treaty or customary rules to the contrary, a decision by a mission to grant asylum involves a derogation from the sovereignty of the receiving state.
 The Organization of American States agreed a convention in 1954.